9t8/quantum_kidney/README.md

 ## What's next

 We could add support for success probabilities and altruistic donors.
+We could run further simulations to properly optimize the hamiltonian parameters for QAOA.